RobinLinus/coins-legacy/bitcoin-lite-network.md

 </p>

 Bridge nodes do not have to serve individual SPV proofs, but only the pruned blocks.
 This is only little computational overhead given the fact that old blocks are updated rarely.
 Also updates can happen lazily.
 In the worst case, a server node simply serves the raw block and let the client compute all demanded SPV proofs.
-A lite node can translate its queries to get served by any bitcoin node today.
+A nano node can translate its queries to get served by any bitcoin node today.
 The degree of block pruning is irrelevant for security.
 The root of trust is the UTXO commitment – not the existence of an SPV proof.

-## Lite Nodes
+## Nano Nodes
-Lite nodes mostly perform queries `output_path -> SPV_proof`.
+Nano nodes mostly perform queries `output_path -> SPV_proof`.
 They might get as response an SPV proof, a pruned block or a raw block.
 In any case, a node can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwidth.

 ### Resolving Conflicting Commitments
-Lite nodes need to learn the UTXO commitment somehow.
+Nano nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.

-The naive solution is as follows: Lite nodes can check if all their peers believe in the same root hash.
+The naive solution is as follows: Nano nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain since a trusted checkpoint.
 Verifying a chain of extended blocks requires no further trust.

 A much more efficient algorithm to sync in case of two peers offering conflicting UTXO commitments is as follows: